poteresting/VentaTours/README.md

 # VentaTours

+Project: A responsive website

-This is a project to create fully functional and responsive website for my project idea called "VentaTours", which is a website for a tourism company providing tour services and information.
+Description: This is a project to create fully functional and responsive website for my project idea called "VentaTours", which is a website for a tourism company providing tour services and information.

+Note: The website features are currently being developed.

-Instructions:
+# Instructions:
 Open the index.html file
 Click on Search Destination button